Skip to main content Skip to footer

 Background

-As part of Haldimand County’s new commitment to proactive community engagement, CDP developed the Community Partnership Program (CPP), the means by which the municipality assesses potential partnership relationships and projects taking place on public property in a fair and equitable manner to maximize resources and support community-driven desires while meeting County and legislated objectives.
+As part of Haldimand County’s commitment to proactive community engagement, the Community Development & Partnerships (CDP) division developed the Community Partnership Program (CPP).
+This program provides the means by which the municipality assesses potential partnership relationships and projects taking place on public property in a fair and equitable manner to maximize resources and support community-driven desires while meeting County and legislated objectives.

 Partnerships are an effective strategy to achieve the County's goals, such as: